srlasagne/pyawx/README.md

 endpoints.
 Below are examples of how to work with job templates and workflow job templates.

+> [!NOTE]
+> The library uses Pydantic models to ensure that the data conforms to the AWX API's
+> expected structure.
+This helps in reducing runtime errors by validating the data
+> before sending it to the API.

 #### 📜 Job Templates

 ```python